boudra/whistle/README.md

 <br>

-Whistle allows you to write interactive dynamic web apps entirely in Elixir, it manages the state of your app in the server and streams the UI to a dumb client via Websockets.
+Whistle allows you to write interactive dynamic web apps or small components entirely in Elixir, it manages the state of your app in the server and streams the UI to a dumb client via Websockets.

 - Documentation: [https://hexdocs.pm/whistle](https://hexdocs.pm/whistle)